Moose management review

 - We established separate bow quotas in WMUs 27, 28, 30, 31, 32, 33, 35, 36, 37, 39, 40, 41 and 42 where separate bow hunting seasons already existed.

 - All WMUs with separate bow and gun seasons now have separate bow and gun quotas.

-Starting in 2021, moose tags will be distributed to Ontario residents using a points-based tag allocation process.
+Beginning in 2021, moose tags are distributed to Ontario residents using a points-based tag allocation process.

 Changes to tag types and harvest management

 - bull tags valid only for harvest of a bull moose

 - cow/calf tags valid for either a cow or a calf moose

 - calf tags valid only for the harvest of a calf moose

 - Calf tag quotas are implemented in all WMUs with a moose season and the calf season will be extended to the full length of the moose hunting seasons.